allegheny-college-sandbox/cmpsc-100-fall-2019-practical-04/README.md

 ## Minimizing the gator's coins: an optimization problem

-When we write the word "optimization," what we're up to is somehow minimizing one factor such that it either cannot be reduced any more or creates an ideal set of conditions.
+When we write the word "optimization," what we're up to is somehow maximizing/minimizing one factor such that it either cannot be increased/decreased any more or creates an ideal set of conditions.
 Here, we're concerned with minimization.

 ###